-In other words, it does not have retail outlets and its distributors are not employed as staff but are, instead, incentivised by commissions on actual sales.
+In other words, it does not own retail outlets and its distributors are not employed as staff but are, instead, incentivised by sales commissions.

-Here, we distill key figures and quotes from the report for easy reading.
+Here, we distill key figures and quotes from the report:

 Best World traded at $1.26 yesterday for a trailing PE of 13 and a market cap of S$348 million.
 The 2016 PE is expected to end lower as 4Q is usually the strongest quarter for Best World.Best World International is at an inflexion point, as it has just been awarded a licence to conduct direct selling in China.
 This comes on the heels of strong growth in Taiwan, its No.1 market.